 However, it’s important to realise that bookmakers don’t just limit accounts based on the amount that people win.
 They take into account the sports, markets, bet sizes, bet frequency and many other variables to work out if these are the kinds of players they want through their doors.

 You can be a successful bettor with a bookmaker and have a great relationship with them.
 Many bookies actually offer their best customers (not just their biggest losers) plenty of star treatment such as sports tickets, hospitality events, and even concierge demands.
 So just because you win a lot it doesn’t mean that you will get banned.

 At the end of the day though the bookmaker is running a business; if you’re regularly taking £100,000 a month from them then they aren’t going to want you betting there too often.
 Some have been known to limit accounts so heavily as to make it almost impossible to bet with them, while others have even close accounts altogether.

 This may sound unfair but bookmakers are well within their rights to close accounts as they please.
 If you feel you have been unfairly treated then in some cases these limits can be removed or lessened by contacting the bookmaker directly; high rollers and professional bettors often set a deal with the bookmaker to play only certain markets or sports and even find a betting limit that suits both parties.

 A great example of this is high rollers who frequent places like Las Vegas.
-Huge hotels and casinos create all expenses paid trips for VIP’s which include everything from penthouse suites, meals, beverages, cars, and even preloaded credit cards for them to go shopping.
+Huge hotels and casinos create all expenses paid trips for loyal customers which include everything from penthouse suites, meals, beverages, cars, and even preloaded credit cards for them to go shopping.
 This is all on the basis that they play certain games within the casino or they bet a minimum amount of money with them.